coffee2code/hide-broken-shortcodes/readme.txt

 Assuming you want to allow the broken shortcodes 'abc' and 'gallery' to be ignored by this plugin (and therefore not hidden if broken), you can include the following in your theme's functions.php file or in a site-specific plugin:

 `
+/**
+ * Permit certain shortcodes to appear as broken without being hidden.
+ *
+ * @param string $display        The text to display in place of the broken shortcode.
+ * @param string $shortcode_name The name of the shortcode.
+ * @param array  $m              The regex match array for the shortcode.
+ * @return string
+ */
 function allowed_broken_shortcodes( $display, $shortcode_name, $m ) {
 	$shortcodes_not_to_hide = array( 'abc', 'gallery' );
 	if ( in_array( $shortcode_name, $shortcodes_not_to_hide ) ) {